- EC-6 Generalist/ Special Education Degree Plan

 The Special Education Program offers two options for the Master of Education (M.Ed.) degree in Special Education.

-For the application form to apply for the M.Ed. in Special Education, click here.
+The application form to apply for the M.Ed. in Special Education.

 Individuals seeking a Master's degree in Special Education in either of these options must have a teaching certification.
 The certification can be in any field at any level.
 Individuals who do not have a teaching certification should apply for the Master of Arts in Teaching.